 State Laws and Local Ordinances: Every state except Hawaii allows some type of ownership of National Firearms Act (NFA) firearms, but about half the states (and perhaps some local municipalities) have statutes or ordinances that restrict or further regulate NFA ownership.
 These can range anywhere from a state permit requirement to a ban on certain types of NFAs.
 For example, among its many other restrictions, California bans suppressors, but allows machine guns and large bore destructive devices if one can acquire their rarely issued and discretionary state permit.
 Connecticut allows machine gun ownership but only if the gun is not select-fire, i.e., able to shoot semi-automatic as well.
 If you are uncertain of the applicable laws in your area, contact your state or national gun rights organization for help.
 They likely will know more about your local firearms laws than anybody else.
 If you believe your laws are too vague, bizarre, or restrictive, you can work through national, state, or local grass roots organizations to improve them.
 This approach has proven highly successful in several states in recent years.
 For example, thanks to the efforts of pro-gun civil rights groups, Montana and Washington no longer restrict ownership or use of suppressors; South Carolina now allows private ownership of all NFAs; North Carolina no longer requires a sheriff's permission and FFL to possess a NFA; and in Texas it is now legal to hunt with a suppressor.

 Where to find NFA Firearms: A private citizen can acquire National Firearms Act (NFA) firearms from other private individuals or dealers in his own state so long as there are no state laws restricting ownership.
-Most states (40 at our last count) allow private ownership of at least some NFAs, but if you have any questions, e-mail us and we'll let you know.
+Most states (over 40 at our last count) allow private ownership of at least some NFAs, but if you have any questions, e-mail us and we'll let you know.
 Regular gun dealers, SOT payers, military organizations, and law enforcement agencies can acquire NFA firearms from sources in any state, i.e., manufacturers, dealers, private collectors, or government agencies.
 Confiscated firearms may be retained or acquired by state or local government agencies, with the approval of the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).